oracle-livelabs/em-omc/mysql/oci-mysqlee-monitoring/b-lab-one-database-management/dbm.md

      ![Operation Stats](./images/recommended-alarms.png " ")

-3. In this case, I have already set up and configured alarms.
+3. In this case, we have already set up and configured alarms.

      ![Operation Stats](./images/oracle-alarms.png " ")

-4. Click the alarm to view the alarm details on the Alarm Definitions page in the Monitoring service. ?check (For Oracle-recommended alarms, the provider: DBM free-form tag is added by default during the creation process and is displayed in the Tags section.)
+4. Click the alarm to view the alarm details on the Alarm Definitions page in the Monitoring service.

+     *For Oracle-recommended alarms, the provider: DBM free-form tag is added by default during the creation process and is displayed in the Tags section.*

      ![Operation Stats](./images/click-view-alarm.png " ")